A step by step guide to buying your Story Home

 Let your doctor and dentist know your change of address and the date of your move.
 If you are moving into a new area you may need to start looking for new practitioners.
 Please see our development pages for information about services close to your chosen development.

 Again, if you are moving to a new area you may need to start looking for suitable schools for your children.
-You will also need to let their existing school know of your plans.
+You will also need to let their existing school know about your plans.
 Please see development pages for information about schools close to your chosen development.

 Two weeks to completion